Sorcerer Solitaire

 Sorcerer Solitaire is a 1979 role-playing game adventure for Tunnels & Trolls published by Flying Buffalo.

 Plot summary

-Sorcerer Solitaire is a solo adventure in which the player character is a magic-user investing a haunted house in the night.
+Sorcerer Solitaire is a solo adventure in which the player character is a magic-user investigating a haunted house in the night.

 Reception

 Lorin Rivers reviewed Sorcerer Solitaire in The Space Gamer No. 28.
 Rivers commented that "With its good points and bad, this remains a unique and fairly pleasant adventure."